Lecrapouille/gdcef/README.md

 This repository contains the Godot native module (GDNative) wrapping [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/wiki/Home) (CEF), that we have named `gdcef`.
-The code source of this module is made in C++ and implements some classes wrapping a subset of the CEF API that can be directly usable in Godot scripts (gdscript) but feel free to help us implemented other features.
+The source code of this module is written in C++ and implements some classes wrapping a subset of the CEF API that can be directly used in Godot scripts (gdscript) but feel free to help us implement other features.

 A minimal CEF example is given.
-It is automatically compiled by the Python 3 install `./build.py` script (no command line is need: all is taken under control).
+It is automatically compiled by the Python 3 install `./build.py`.
 A concrete Godot application using CEF can be find [here](https://github.com/stigmee/stigmee).

 *IMPORTANT:* This current repository is a fork of [this original repo](https://github.com/stigmee/gdnative-cef) (GPLv3) with a more permissive license (MIT).
-Indeed, since the original project will no longer be developped by their original authors, we, original authors, have accepted the fork of the original repository under a new licence.
+Indeed, since the original project will no longer be developed by their original authors, we, original authors, have accepted the fork of the original repository under a new licence.